mbakli/DistributedMobilityDB/README.md

 # Key Features

 * **Spatial and Spatiotemporal Data Partitioning**
-  * It partitions the input relation into shards that preserve spatiotemporal data locality and load balancing.
+  * Transform the input relation into a multirelation, preserving spatiotemporal data locality and load balancing.
-  * It provides a two-level (global and local) distributed indexing scheme to reduce the global transmission cost and local computation cost.
+  * Develop a two-level (global and local) distributed indexing scheme, effectively reducing the global transmission cost and local computation cost.
 * **Spatial and Spatiotemporal Processing**
-  * It provides an adaptive execution engine that transforms a SQL query into a distributed plan that is executed on a cluster.
+  * Provide an adaptive execution engine that transforms a SQL query into a distributed plan, which can then be executed on either a single machine or a cluster.
 * **Declarative Query Language**
-  * It provides declarative SQL functions for data partitioning as well as mapping declarative SQL queries into distributed execution strategies.
+  * Offer declarative SQL functions for data partitioning, as well as map declarative SQL queries into distributed execution strategies.

 🚧 **Please note that the extension is still under development, so stay tuned for more updates and features.** 🚧